DLR-SC/cpacs2to3/README.md

 ## How does does it work?
 We are using TiXI to transform the xml.
 This is the easy part.
 The hard part is the geometry conversion.
 To support this process, we use both the TiGL 2 and the TiGL 3 library that are able to compute the geometries for both cpacs standards.

+## Development
+cpacs2to3 requires tigl 2 and 3 in order to perform geometry conversions.
+The easiest way is to create a virtual conda environment

+	$ conda create -n cpacs2to3_devel python=3.5 tigl3 tigl tixi3 tixi

+To enter this environment, enter

+	$ activate cpacs2to3_devel

+cpacs2to3 can then be installed into this environment using the standard `python setup.py install` command.

 ## Legal stuff
 Copyright &copy; 2015-2016, German Aerospace Center (DLR e.V.)